Newnan Photography II: From Idea to Image

 This course is designed to give you a more in-depth understanding of exposure and will cover image composition, subject matter, and - most importantly - lighting.
 Class assignments will be given to help you learn to "see" unique photographic opportunities out of the seemingly ordinary.

 Participants should bring their camera and owner's manual to the first class.
-The course includes a two-hour Saturday shooting workshop on the afternoon of Saturday, October 3, 2015.
+The course includes a two-hour Saturday shooting workshop on Saturday, February 27, 2016.
 The instructor and class will meet to take photos at a time and location to be determined.
 Participants will share their images and participate in a class discussion to improve learned techniques at the final session.

 The 2nd of 3 Courses within Photography Certificate Program: Photography I, Photography II and Adobe Photoshop CS6.
 The Photography courses may be taken individually or linked together for completion of the Photography Certificate.